emranbm/Bale-Bot-SDK-Readme/README.md

 All [Message](#message)s have a method named ```toJsonObject``` that translates the message object to a light-weight object with the required attributes.
 Save the object wherever you want.
 On the other hand, each ```Message``` object has a method named ```manipulateFromJsonObject``` that accepts such an object you saved before, and manipulates the message object with that.
 So you can send it to a user.
 Why do we talk, when we can sense the code!
-Assume a bot that shows the last received photo from all users.
+Assume a bot that shows the last received photo from users.
 ```js
 bot.hears(new PhotoMessageSensitive(), (message, responder) => {
    // I have received a PhotoMessage